ONSdigital/ons-schema-definitions/rfcs/0001-generic-launch-receipting-pattern.md

 }
 ```

+#### JWT token length

+The platform does not have any specifications/limits on the JWT token length apart from any hard limits imposed by browsers.
+However, it is essential to understand that this new format would result in a slightly larger token length since the data is provided in a nested structure and could be further increased depending on the size of the `receipting_keys` field.

+Although modern browsers have support for much larger URL lengths, the platforms still support Internet Explorer, which has a hard limit of 2,048 characters for the URL path.
+See: `IE URL Limit <https://support.microsoft.com/en-us/topic/maximum-url-length-is-2-083-characters-in-internet-explorer-174e7c8a-6666-f4e0-6fd6-908b53c12246>`_

+The example from `examples/payload_v2/rm_to_eq_runner/launch_jwt_business.json` would result in a JWT length of ~1200 characters.
+Therefore, we do have some headroom even with the new structure.
+The platform's goal to support IE is also likely to be dropped in the near future, given as of 15th June 2022, IE 11 has officially reached `end of life <https://docs.microsoft.com/en-us/lifecycle/products/internet-explorer-11>`_.
+Therefore, this might not be an issue.

 ### eQ Runner to Downstream Payload Format v2

 This is an overview of eQ's new downstream payload format.
 More information is available in the official document at `docs/electronic questionnaire_runner_to_downstream.rst`.